TEACHING AND LEARNING, CURRICULUM AND STANDARDS

 • Children learn computation by exploring big ideas prior to learning the traditional algorithm.

-• Teachers engage children in a variety of math games to foster and deepen understanding of math concepts and skills.
+• Teachers engage children in a variety of math games to foster and deepen their understanding of math concepts and

 • Our Math program is based on the work of professional educators such as Marilyn Burns, David Berg, and others.